csabapalfi/release-it/_posts/2012-10-13-operations.md

 ## Supporting processes

-* An effective feedback process can be described as “acting responsively to meaningful data.”
+* An effective feedback process can be described as "acting responsively to meaningful data."
 * Plan-Do-Check-Act or Observe-Orient-Decide-Act

 # Adaptation

 * The true birth of a system is when it gets to prod.
 This is a beginning, not an end.
 And above all the system must change to adapt.
-* form follows function” is false. “form follows failure."
+* form follows function is false. form follows failure.
 * Any action to change the system has a cost: design, development, and testing effort, plus the cost of release
 * If the cost of making these changes exceeds the value returned by ﬁlling a gap or removing a bump, then the rational choice is to not make the change